13- LIFE IN GOD'S KINGDOM--Communication - Part 1

 We have been "put right with God" through the work of Jesus on the cross.
-But it's only those who appropriate this work on the cross into their own lives that have "peace with God".
-They do this by repenting of their sins (that put Jesus on the cross), thanking Jesus for taking us into Himself when He was dying so that our old nature was crucified with Him.
-And then, receiving His own Spirit to indwell their own.
+But it's only those who appropriate His work into their lives that have "peace with God".
+We do this by repenting of our sins, thanking Jesus for crucifying our old natures in Himself when He was dying, and then, receiving His Spirit to indwell their own.

 This is the ground work that must be in place for ongoing communication with God.
-It's called being "born again" and when this takes place you become part of God's family, part of his kingdom and you are at peace with Him.
+It's called being "born again" and when this takes place we become part of God's family, part of His kingdom and we are at peace with Him.
 Real communication only works between two people who are at peace with each other rather than at odds with one another.

-In fact, if you are not at peace with God then you'll probably have little or no inclination to want to talk with Him.
-If you are a person sufficient in yourself, strong and with all the answers, then you'll have no need to talk with God.
-But if the day comes when you are weak, have no answers to what is facing you and are helpless to change your situation then it will be a good day.
-That's because you'll have reason to look up to your Father who has been waiting for you all along.
+In fact, if we are not at peace with God then you'll probably have little or no inclination to want to talk with Him.
+If we are sufficient in ourselves, and with all the answers, then we'll have no need to talk with God.
+But if the day comes when we are weak, have no answers to what we're facing, and are helpless to change, then it will be a good day.
+That's because we'll have reason to look up to our Father who has been waiting for us all along.

-The Father is crazy about you.
-As one of his kids He loves when you come to talk with Him about anything and everything.
+The Father is crazy about us.
+He loves when we come to talk with Him about anything and everything.
 Nothing is too small or too big.
-So just get started and pretty soon you'll be talking and listening and loving each other all day long.
+Once we get started, pretty soon we'll be talking and listening and loving each other all day long.

 1. While there are many similarities between communicating with people and communicating with God, there is one huge difference.
 I start with this difference not to make us afraid but rather aware that we have the privilege to talk with the almighty God of the universe, the Lord of Heaven and earth.
 How does a recognition of this come?